andrewmeyerhofer/VM-Setup/README.md

 </p>
 <p>
-I then logged into client-1's VM in order to ping dc-1.
+Now that everything was configured, I logged into client-1's VM in order to attempt a ping of dc-1.
 <br />

 <p>